coupies-gmbh/android-sdk/README.md

 ###Import

-Clone the [latest stable version](coupies-framework_lib) of coupies-framework_lib and add the dependency to your project.
+Clone the [latest stable version](https://github.com/coupies-gmbh/android-sdk) and add the dependency to your project.

 ##Usage